nour-s/aws-wireguard-vpn-server/README.md

 You need to fork this repo under your GitHub Account, put the above secrets in the GitHub Actions secrets, and you will be ready to go.

-### Creation
+## Creating the server

 Go to the Actions tab, find the `Create Wireguard Platform on AWS` workflow, and click Run workflow.
 It might require approval by clicking Approve by the owner of the GitHub repo (you in this case).

-You can check the output of the workflow and look for `You should have received an email from AWS asking you to verify your email address so we can send you an email with the keys ...` the message, this means you have to check your inbox to find the AWS subscription approval.
+You can check the output of the workflow and look for `You should have received an email from AWS asking you to verify your email address so we can send you an email with the keys ...` message, this means you have to check your inbox to find the AWS subscription approval.

 Once the workflow finishes, you will receive an email with the client configuration that can be used to connect to the server.